(Revised September 2019)

 In the course of its everyday activities, the Group may collect and use personal information from, or on behalf of, members and students, and in some circumstances former members and students in order to provide:

-- education to nurses, midwives and other persons eligible for membership and other occupations that may access qualifications or courses developed by ANMEC; and
+- Education to nurses, midwives and other persons eligible for membership and other occupations that may access qualifications or courses developed by ANMEC;

-- legal services to members and eligible family members
+- Legal services to members and eligible family members; and

 Personal information is also collected from subscribers to the Group’s publications.